jboss-developer/jboss-jdg-quickstarts/carmart/README-tomcat.md

 The CarMart quickstart can work in two modes:

 * _Library mode_  - In this mode, the application and the data grid are running in the same JVM.
 All libraries (JAR files) are bundled with the application and deployed to Red Hat Enterprise Web Server (EWS).
-The library usage mode only allows local access to a single node in a distributed cluster.
-This usage mode gives the application access to data grid functionality within a virtual machine in the container being used.
+The library mode enables fastest (local) access to the entries stored on the same node as the application instance, but also enables access to data stored in remote nodes (JVMs) that comprise the embedded distributed cluster.

 * _Client-server mode_ - In this mode, the Cache is stored in a managed, distributed and clusterable data grid server.
 Applications can remotely access the data grid server using Hot Rod, memcached or REST client APIs.
 This web application bundles only the HotRod client and communicates with a remote JBoss Data Grid (JDG) server.
 The JDG server is configured via the `standalone.xml` configuration file.